Aspose/apireference.aspose.com/content/sites/aspose/cells/english/java/com.aspose.cells/pdfsaveoptions/_index.md

 ```

 Gets producer of generated pdf document.

+**Remarks**

 If the value is null, or a valid LICENSE is not set, string Aspose.Cells vVERSION will be used.

 **Returns:**
 java.lang.String